 Patient: "That's truly amazing.
 I'm concerned about accessibility and affordability though.
 Is healthcare expensive here?"

 Doctor: "Don't worry lah, Uncle Tan.
 Healthcare costs less than a cup of kopi-o here.
 Advances in technology, such as artificial intelligence, robotics, and telemedicine, have streamlined processes and improved efficiency.
 This allows healthcare providers to deliver high-quality care at lower costs.
 Additionally, advancements in medical research have led to the development of new treatments and medications that are more affordable and accessible."

 Patient: "Oh my gosh!
 I like the sound of that!
 Can everyone benefit from these advancements?"

-Doctor: “Singapore embraced a more patient-centred approach to healthcare, with shifted towards a more preventative and holistic approach, and a greater emphasis on promoting healthy lifestyles.
-This approach could lead to improved patient outcomes, increased patient satisfaction, and reduced healthcare costs over time."
+Doctor: "Absolutely.
+Singapore has embraced a more patient-centered approach, shifting towards a preventative and holistic healthcare model with a greater emphasis on promoting healthy lifestyles.
+This approach is likely to improve patient outcomes, increase patient satisfaction, and reduce healthcare costs over time."

 Patient: "It sounds like healthcare in Singapore in 2060 is very promising.
 I'm glad I can benefit from these advancements today and perhaps even live to celebrate my 100th birthday."